 You May Feel Hungrier

-Many people who use weed regularly notice that it boosts their appetite.
+Many people who use marijuana regularly notice that it boosts their appetite.
 They call this “the munchies.”
 Some research suggests that might help people with AIDS, cancer, or other illnesses regain weight.
 Scientists are studying this and whether it’s safe.

 It May Harm Your Heart

-It Intensifies Alcohol’s Dangers
+It Heightens Alcohol’s Dangers